miroi/DIRAC_scripts/grid_runs/virtual_organizations/README_grid.rst

   glite-wms-job-list-match -a submit_voce.jdl
   glite-wms-job-list-match -a submit_compchem.jdl
+  glite-wms-job-list-match -a submit_sivvp.jdl
-  glite-wms-job-list-match -a submit_sivvp.slovakgrid.sk.jdl
+  glite-wms-job-list-match -a submit_enmr_eu.jdl

-Submit job script:
+Submit your job script:

 ::